CA Conrad & Frank Sherlock

 Sherlock seamlessly incorporates images of spiders to coffin-risers which works as an effective quilt of both imaginary and real such as the section below where his camera-eye captures Philadelphia nightlife:

-the coffin & into the nightlife faux robotic
+Out of the coffin & into the nightlife faux robotic figures blink the future dance floor baby blue Weirdly elegant

 "Weirdly elegant," could be the best description for Sherlock's poetry.
 Few poets use and manipulate white space better than him.
 "Weirdly elegant" also works to describe the interplay between Sherlock & Conrad.
 Either poet will use a word like "tomb" or "deviance" then the other picks up riffing off of the same word which reminds me of the city's history of jazz and my grandmother telling me stories of Coltrane standing on bar ledges perched above the audience and trading horn salutes with some of Philadelphia's local horn blowers.
 And whether the poets are capturing a city real or the image of the city and/or life which exists in their heads, as they manage to capture the pulse and breath of Philadelphia— this book is, in fact, a tribute to the fact that the underdogs do come out on top and that one way to harness Benjamin Franklin's electricity is to read The City Real & Imagined.